 Most schemes have a grading system going from pass to distinction, however, a small number have received grading exemptions meaning that these apprentices cannot achieve anything above a pass.

-Below are three examples of L3 units as examples of diversity:
+Below are three L3 units as examples of diversity:

 Additional requirements of apprenticeship

-As each standard is different and the requirements are diverse each has its own additional requirements to ensure successful completion of the chosen course.
-This could be additional modules or be around the apprentice’s own development in preparation for the next step after the course’s completion.
+As each standard is different and the requirements are diverse, each has its own additional requirements to ensure successful completion of the chosen course.
+This could be additional modules, or around the apprentice’s own development in preparation for the next step after completion of the course.